 This is an exploration of the seven key experimental method steps, experimental design ideas, and ways to integrate design of experiments.
 Student projects can benefit greatly from supplemental worksheets and we will also provide resources such as worksheets aimed at teaching experimental design effectively.
 Let’s dive into the essential stages that underpin the process of designing an experiment, equipping learners with the tools to explore their scientific curiosity.

 This is a key part of the scientific method and the experimental design process.
 Students enjoy coming up with questions.
 Formulating questions is a deep and meaningful activity that can give students ownership over their work.
-A great way of getting students to think of how to visualize their questions is using a mind map storyboard.
+A great way of getting students to think of how to visualize their research question is using a mind map storyboard.

 Ask students to think of any questions they want to answer about the universe or get them to think about questions they have about a particular topic.
 All questions are good questions, but some are easier to test than others.